jack-pan-ai/my-wowchemy-site/content/publication/example/index.md

 ---
 title: 'An example conference paper'

-active: false
-#draft: true # used for example
+draft: true # used for example
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.